anakic/querystorm-docs/New docs/Project system.md

 - **The data context file** defines the tables, variables and events that will be visible to scripts and components.
 On each save, it generates strongly typed classes for accessing the tables defined inside the context.
 There is a maximum of one data context file per project.
 - **Component files** are ordinary class files that are generated from a template that provides a skeleton component class.
 - **Excel function class files** are ordinary class files that are generated from a template that provides an example implementation of a custom Excel function.
-- **Script files** contain SQL and C# scripts (VB.NET is not supported for scripting) that process Excel data or fetch data from databases or REST services, or simply run arbitrary code.
+- **Script files** contain SQL and C# scripts (VB.NET is not supported for scripting) that can process Excel data or fetch data from databases or REST services, or simply run arbitrary code.
 SQL scripts support a preprocessor syntax that allows defining functions and commands via SQL.
 Saving a SQL script generates supporting classes that define functions and commands and strongly typed classes for results.
-- The **module.config** file contains the configuration settings for the project, including a list of library and NuGet refernces, language selection (CSharp/VisualBasic), connection strings and project metadata (name, version, etc...).
+- The **module.config** file contains the configuration settings for the project, including a list of library and NuGet references, language selection (CSharp/VisualBasic), connection strings and project metadata (name, version, etc...).

 ## Project folders